moniburnejko/moniburnejko/README.md

 ## 🌸 hi there!
-i’m monia - a data analyst exploring where data meets storytelling.
+i’m monia - a data engineer who enjoys turning messy data into clear, well-structured pipelines.
-<br>i find structure, logic, and meaning in raw information, turning it into something clear and useful.

-currently transitioning from **hospitality to data analytics and ai**.
+<br>i like working close to the data: understanding it, shaping it, and making it useful.

-🤝 i'm open to **junior roles and collaborative projects** that challenge my skills and spark curiosity.
+🤝 open to collaborative projects that challenge my skills and spark curiosity.

 ### what i’m working on
-- building portfolio projects that turn data into **practical insights**
+- building and improving **etl / elt pipelines**
+- getting better at **sql**, **python**, and **data modeling**
+- learning how modern data stacks work in practice
-- learning **ml & gen ai** to enhance analytics and automation
+- exploring **ml & gen ai** as tool that support data work
-- strengthening skills in **python, sql, and bi tools** for clean, efficient data workflows

 ### tech stack
 ![Python](https://img.shields.io/badge/Python-000000?style=for-the-badge&logo=python&logoColor=white)